adonisjs/v5-docs/content/releases/september-2021-release.md

   .innerJoin('user_logins', 'users.id', 'user_logins.user_id')
 ```

-Before this change, we will move the `ip_address` value to the `$extras` object on the User model instance, and you can use it as follows.
+Before this change, we will move the `ip_address` value to the `$extras` object on the User model instance, and you can access it as follows.

 ```ts
 users[0].$extras.ip_address
 ```

-However, if you define `ip_address` as a regular property on the User model, Lucid will set its value and not move `ip_address` to the `$extras` object.
+Now, if you define `ip_address` as a regular property on the User model, Lucid will set its value and not move `ip_address` to the `$extras` object.

 ```ts
 class User extends BaseModel {